Geothermal Heat Pump Installation (Steps, Benefits…)

 4. Ductwork Connection

 The heat pump is then connected to your home’s existing ductwork system.
-If your home doesn’t have ductwork or if the current system needs upgrades, our team can handle any necessary modifications or installations.
+If your home doesn’t have ductwork or if the current system needs upgrades, our team of HVAC professionals can handle any necessary modifications or geothermal heat pump installation requirements.
 This ensures that the heated and cooled air is distributed evenly and efficiently throughout your home.

 5. System Flushing and Testing

-After all the components are connected, we flush the ground loop with the water-based antifreeze solution.
+After all the components for the geothermal heat pump installation are connected, we flush the ground loop with the water-based antifreeze solution.
 We then purge any air from the system and pressurize the loop to ensure it’s leak-free.
 Our technicians will perform a series of tests to confirm that every part of the system is functioning correctly and operating at peak performance.

 6. Final Commissioning and Homeowner Walkthrough